Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

     only orbital element that must *always* be given.
 Distribution defaults to LogUniform if unspecified.
 The `orbitSize` node also has an additional option:
     - `type`: may be SemimajorAxis, Periapsis, or Apoapsis.
 Defaults to SemimajorAxis.
 * `eccentricity`: the eccentricity of the orbit.
-IF omitted, defaults to circular orbits.
+If omitted, defaults to circular orbits.
 Distribution defaults to Rayleigh if unspecified.
 If the distribution is changed to one that uses `min` and `max`, these values default to the 0-1 range.
 * `inclination`: the inclination of the orbit, in degrees.
 If omitted, defaults to uninclined orbits.